 Sciatica is the pain that occurs in the large sciatic nerve that runs from our lower back down through the back of the legs.
 It’s a disease that causes severe and debilitating pain.
 Sciatica pain that originates in the lower back moves down and travels through our buttocks along the path of the sciatic nerve, behind our legs causing numbness, tingling sensation or weakness.

-Anatomically speaking, this nerve is the largest single nerve in our body and constitutes of individual nerve roots that start by spreading out from our spine in the lower back and then assimilate to form the ‘sciatic nerve’.
+Anatomically speaking, this nerve is the largest single nerve in our body and constitutes individual nerve roots that start by spreading out from our spine in the lower back and then assimilate to form the ‘sciatic nerve’.
 The symptoms of this disease arise, when this large nerve gets compressed or irritated at or near its point of origin.

 There are four types of sciatica and each of the types requires a different kind of treatment.

 The longest and widest nerve in the human body is the sciatic nerve.
-It runs through the buttocks, legs and ends just below the knee.
-Sensation to the skin of the foot and lower part of legs, along with several muscles are controlled by sciatica.
+It runs through the buttocks, and legs and ends just below the knee.
+Sensation to the skin of the foot and lower part of the legs, along with several muscles are controlled by sciatica.

 The most common symptoms of sciatica include:

 The following 6 lower back medical issues are the most common causes of sciatica:

 In addition to the above stated 6 most common causes, a number of other conditions can also cause sciatica, which includes: